elementor/wp2static/readme.txt

 == Upgrade Notice ==

+Critical upgrade - recommended for all users.
+If you have troubles upgrading, please contact the developer at leonstafford@protonmail.com for assistance.

+= 2.7 =

+ * Bugfix: Fixes major issue where a failed first export blocked subsequent ones unless page was refreshed
+ * Bugfix: Plugin was not respecting the Output Directory Override

+= 2.6.4 =

 Non-critical update - get some UI and exporting improvements and a minor bug fix

-= 2.6.4 =

  * Improvement: Reduced plugin download size from 4+ MB to about 0.8MB
  * Improvement: Streamlined S3 and CloudFront export codes not to require massive AWS SDK